Reviewed by Roy Murry, Author

 If you are an author or a would-be writer or even an avid reader, FUDGERY will tickle your funny bone.
 What we writers go through to become semi-famous, famous, or just to have people read our books is overwhelming.

 In FUDGERY, Ms. Norwood protagonist Irma is exalted to the position of Publicist of a small publishing company because of her so-called internet popularity.
 She sold six books.
-It is what she knows that is important, according to the publisher.
+It is what she knows is essential, according to the publisher.

 The authors on the journey are unique to their genre and play their roles.
 Irma is the conductor spouting the publisher's axioms, alone will give the reader many chuckles.

 The story is fast-paced, funny, and one sitting read.
-I read it twice for the enjoyment.
-I am published author after all.
+I read it twice for enjoyment.
+I am a published author, after all.